alext-mkrs/edison-weather-station/README.md

 While I started it just for myself to create a network of sensors at home, I believe this is a nice example demonstrating various features and aspects of both Edison and Arduino/Genuino 101, so I'm sharing it with a wider audience.

+Note that more than three sensor modules would force you to switch to 5GHz Wi-Fi for the base module.
+At least that was the case for me.
+With four modules Wi-Fi was breaking every now and then (both incoming and outgoing connections).
+My guess is interference between BT and 2.4GHz Wi-Fi, maybe due to the fact that both use the same band and standard built-in techniques do not work well with more than three modules connected.

 Base module code
 ================